OEBench: Investigating Open Environment Challenges in Real-World Relational Data Streams: Design of OEBench

 \item The features should be relational data streams (excluding text data such as emails) with at least 5 features.
 The feature dimension should not exceed 1,000 after one-hot encoding.
-This prevents huge computational burdens and minimizes the risk of overfitting.
+This prevents huge computational burdens.

 \item The stream learning scenario should be meaningful.
 For instance, we exclude the PokerHand dataset as the randomness of each hand undermines meaningful stream analysis.

 \end{itemize}

 Upon applying these selection criteria to potential datasets from sources including the UCI Machine Learning Repository, Kaggle, and the USP DS Repository \citep{souza2020challenges}, we get a collection of 55 publicly available real-world relational data streams that fulfill all the requirements. \rev{As shown in Table \ref{tbl:collect}, our collection covers a vast range in terms of data size and feature size.
 Notably, we have over three times the number of real-world relational data streams compared to the qualified datasets in USP DS Repository, which holds the record for the most comprehensive benchmark with its collection of real-world relational data streams.
 Detailed dataset descriptions are listed in Appendix \ref{sec:datades} of our full version \cite{diao2023oebench}.}